carlosmertens/Learning-Training/README.md

 Data samples are prepared and analized.
 A few classifier models are created and then they are evaluated and validated with Sklearn library.

+### Learn

+* We evaluate 3 different data samples
+* We train Models using some algorithms with scikit:
+    * Logistic Regression
+    * Neural Networks
+    * Decision Tree
+    * Support Vector Machines
+* We make our prediction on each model
+* We test different Evaluation Metrics:
+    * Accuracy
+    * Mean Absolut Error
+    * Mean Squared Error
+    * R2 Score
+* We implement Cross Validation
+* We detect Overfitting and Underfitting
+* We apply Grid Search

 ### Prerequisites

 This project was done with Anaconda Navigator.